Pro wrestling Q&A’s is back

 Johnny from Connellsville wants to know if The Rock will be able to make the XFL work.

-For those who missed it, Dwayne “The Rock” Johnson, his longtime business partner and ex-wife, Dany Johnson and Gerry Cardinale’s RedBird Capital purchased the XFL on Monday for $15 million.
+For those who missed it, Dwayne “The Rock” Johnson, his longtime business partner and ex-wife, Dany Johnson and Gerry Cardinale’s RedBird Capital purchased the XFL recently for $15 million.

 Will it work?
 The Rock doesn’t get involved with something for it to not work.